Tight Hip flexors and hamstrings? Here’s what you can do to treat them and save your back

 The Connection Between Healthy Hip Activity and Lumbar Safety

-The fact that we must ‘keep our back straight and bend at the hips and knees’ is not really news to us at all, especially for back pain sufferers.
+The fact that we must ‘keep our spine straight and bend at the hips and knees’ is not really news to us at all, especially for back sufferers.

 What we must understand is that there is a direct relationship and correlation with your lumbar spine and your hips that cannot be overemphasized.
 The more that you use your hips and legs, the less work your spine must perform.